-Internal grantmaking reports are a goldmine of information.
+Your organization's grant reporting is a goldmine of information.
 Are you taking full advantage of the insights embedded in the data - and the stories they tell?
 Learn how to get publicity for your organization, energize donors, and build community support - all by drawing from the reports you’ve already created.

-They can spark conversations, motivate donors, capture public attention, and encourage staff or volunteers.
+These reports can spark conversations, motivate donors, capture public attention, and encourage staff or volunteers.
 With all those positives, why wait for an annual report to connect with your stakeholders?

 1. Pitch a story about a compelling trend

 How could you piggyback on a trending topic to demonstrate your organization’s relevance or impact?
 Look for opportunities where you can apply your grantmaking statistics to prove a point or expand on a solution.

 For example, let’s say the Council on Foundations released a nationwide, multi-year study showing that community foundations aren’t doing enough outreach to minority-led organizations, which has led to decreased funding for critical needs.
 If your organization has been actively working on this issue, and your reports show a significant increase in minority-led applicants, you could pitch a story to relevant media outlets.
 The story would reference the larger study, share a chart or graph of your success, and provide strategies you’ve used to address the problem.

 This approach is most effective when it’s timely.
 That’s why having a grant management system that allows staff to see insights in real-time is crucial.
 A dashboard with key performance indicators gives organizations a bird’s eye view of their programs every day.

 2. Share program insights that matter to individual donors